Swansea City: 'We've pulled others into relegation battle' - Clement

 On the same night Leicester lost 1-0 at Burnley and Middlesbrough drew 1-1 at home with West Bromwich Albion.

-Swans, Foxes and Boro are now tied on 21 points and Clement said: "The table looks more healthy."
+Swansea, Leicester and Boro are tied on 21 points and Clement said: "The table looks more healthy."

 Swansea are 17th, one place above automatic relegation with reigning Premier League title holders Leicester one place above them and Middlesbrough in 15th.